Solver

 Reorder rows

-Asc.+ Odd/evenAscending sorting of instances (by target values) prior to Odd/even reordering.
+Asc.+ Odd/evenAscending sorting of observations (by target values) prior to Odd/even reordering.

-Desc.+ Odd/evenDescending sorting of instances (by target values) prior to Odd/even reordering.
+Desc.+ Odd/evenDescending sorting of observations (by target values) prior to Odd/even reordering.

 Validation strategy

-Sets a strategy for model validation and sorting out.
+Validation strategy is used to select a method for model validation and sorting out.

-Training/testingSplits dataset into two parts, uses the training part to find model coefficients and uses the testing part to compare all generated models.
+Training/testingSplits dataset into two parts, uses the training part to find model coefficients and uses the testing part to compare and select a set of the best models.

 Whole data testingSplits dataset, trains model using the training part, but uses both parts for testing

 k-fold validationSplits dataset onto k parts, trains a model k times using k-1 parts, each time measuring model performance using a new remaining part.
-Finally residuals obtained from all testing parts are summarized in order to compare the model with other competing models.
+Finally residuals obtained from all testing parts are added and used for model comparison.

-Leave-one-out CVThis is a k-fold cross-validation with the number of folds equal to the number of instances in the dataset
+Leave-one-out CVThis is a k-fold cross-validation with the number of folds equal to the number of observations in the dataset

 Validation criterion